Ficool

 Yuji grinned.
 "Isn't it obvious?
 We're here to celebrate your birthday with you!"

-"Yes," Akari added softly, "we wouldn't miss it for the world."
+"Yes," Akari added, soft but firm.
+"We wouldn't miss it for the world."

-Sighing, Yuji shook his head.
+Yuji sighed, shaking his head.
 "There you go again spacing out during conversations."

-They stepped inside, eyes landing on the small cupcake beside the butsudan altar.
+They stepped inside.
+Their eyes went straight to the cupcake by the altar.

 Yuji hesitated.
 "Um… Ren?"

-Ren interrupted him gently.
+Ren cut him off, gentle.
 "I'm sorry.
 I've been distant… even though you've tried to help me.
 It's just… a lot."

-Akari stepped closer, her voice calm and understanding.
+Akari stepped closer.
 "It's okay, Ren.
 We understand.
-Come on… let's celebrate, in front of your family."
+Come on… let's celebrate.
+In front of your family."

 Yuji smiled.
 "That's right.
 Come on, let's celebrate together."